dotansimha/graphql-code-generator/.github/ISSUE_TEMPLATE/bug_report.md

 _Progress of the issue based on the [Contributor Workflow](https://github.com/the-guild-org/Stack/blob/master/CONTRIBUTING.md#a-typical-contributor-workflow)_

 - [ ] 1.
-The issue provides a reproduction available on Github or CodeSandbox using the [Reproduction template](https://codesandbox.io/s/github/dotansimha/graphql-code-generator-issue-sandbox-template)
+The issue provides a reproduction available on [Github](https://github.com/dotansimha/graphql-code-generator-issue-sandbox-template), [Stackblitz](https://stackblitz.com/github/dotansimha/graphql-code-generator-issue-sandbox-template) or [CodeSandbox](https://codesandbox.io/s/github/dotansimha/graphql-code-generator-issue-sandbox-template)

 _Make sure to fork this template and run `yarn generate` in the terminal._